 The most difficult part of this casserole is frying the tortillas.
 The reason you want to fry them up first is that they’re going to hold up better in a casserole.
 Corn tortillas placed directly into a casserole tend to dissolve.
 All they need is one to two minutes in hot oil and they’re good to go!

 Simply drain on a cooling rack and they’re done!

 Layer the ingredients, refrigerate and this casserole is the perfect make-ahead dish.
 Assemble it up to one to two days ahead of when you’re going to need it.

-Some cilantro on the top and some sour cream on the side.
-Yes!
-You have the perfect dinner for a chilly winter night!
+Some cilantro on the top and some sour cream on the side and you have the perfect Mexican-inspired dinner!